stuartgo/mapintel/README.md

 This project consists of a web application with user interface and backend, which relies on some input data.
 The [mapintel_data](https://github.com/NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_data) project contains the pipeline for collection and preprocessing of different corpora.

-New corpora can be easily added to the system, just follow the instructions in the mapintel_data repository.
+New corpora can be easily added to the system by following the instructions below.
 New corpora should be structured as a json file with the following key-value pairs:
 - *text*: text that the model will use to represent the document;
 - *title*: title used by the user interface to represent the document;
 - *url*: url used to access the full original document from its source;